 TGm editor, please update the following paragraphs in this subclause as shown below:

-The GTKdata field is optional.
+The GTKdata field is present when the Authenticated Mesh Peering Exchange element is carried within the Per-STA Profile subelement of Basic Multi-Link element; otherwise, it is optionally present.
 When present, it contains the bit string of {GTK || RSC || GTKExpirationTime} as the GTK data material.
 When present, the GTKdata field is protected by the exchange in which it is contained (see 14.6 (Authenticated mesh peering exchange (AMPE))).
 The RSC denotes the last TSC or PN sent using the GTK and is specified in Table 12-9 (RSC field) of 12.7.2 (EAPOL-Key frames).
 GTKExpirationTime denotes the key lifetime of the GTK in seconds and the format is specified in Figure 12-42 (Lifetime KDE format) of 12.7.2 (EAPOL-Key frames).

-The IGTKdata field is optional.
+The IGTKdata field is present when the Authenticated Mesh Peering Exchange element is carried within the Per-STA Profile subelement of Basic Multi-Link element; otherwise, it is optionally present.
 When present, it contains the key ID, IPN and IGTK used with BIP for management frame protection.
 The format of the IGTKdata field is specified in Figure 12-44 (IGTK KDE format) of 12.7.2 (EAPOL-Key frames).

 Mesh peering instance controller